 Make a happy little “shark mark” shark bookmark!
 Great for celebrating Shark Week or for any time you’re diving into a particularly delicious book.

 It’s almost SHARK WEEK!
-It may be a little for us to introduce the boys to the fabulousness of sharks, but we’ll still be watching the shark goodness starting June 26 on the Discovery Channel.
+It may be a little for us to introduce the boys to the fabulousness of sharks, but we’ll still be watching the shark goodness starting in June on the Discovery Channel.

 Each year I keep meaning to make project for Shark Week and of course, each year I get to it too late.
 But this time I am on top of things and I decided to make some Shark Marks!
 Bookmarks, that is.